mksunny1/eventiveness/readme.md

 4. **Appliance**

-Appliance provides a powerful declarative API for manipulating the DOM and for structuring code, providing functionality that matches the benefits of building DOM javascript components, but without many of the limitations.
+Appliance provides a powerful declarative API for manipulating the DOM and for structuring code, providing functionality that matches the benefits of building DOM JavaScript components, but without many of the limitations.
 For instance, this also matches and exceeds the benefits of hydration because the document can be created anywhere and with any technology available; there is no need for JavaScript on the backend.

 **Accessibility** (both for users and for devs).